Loading....

 When RPA and the Resiliency Collective conducted the 2021 Youth Risk Behavior Survey, middle and high school youth were reporting low percentages* of feeling like they mattered to people in their community.
 Because of this, the Resiliency Collective began the “I Matter” campaign, and decided to make a feeling of community belonging among youth our focus.

-For more information and to schedule a training, contact Mackenzie Chitwood at 540-982-1427 x5121 or mchitwood@brbh.org
+For more information and to schedule a training, contact Sarah Kate Brownmiller at 540-982-1427 x2314 or sbrownmiller@brbh.org.

 *Only 52.6% of middle school aged youth and 43% of high school aged youth reported that they agreed or strongly agreed that they felt like they mattered to people in their community (2021 Youth Risk Behavior Survey.)